mmonfils/redux-saga-observer/Readme.md

 ```

-In this example, we dispatch REMOVE_LINE to remove the line at an index, ADD_LINE to append to the list, and INIT to initialze an empty list.
+In this example, we dispatch REMOVE_LINE to remove the line at an index, ADD_LINE to append to the list, and INIT to initialize an empty list.
 There are three ways this list can change.
 Now suppose I create the following saga to save the list:

 ```
 type SaveAction = {